Executive Order 14028 | Improving the Nation’s Cybersecurity Depends on Data | All Data is Security Data

 Provides unmatched cross-platform security analytics and intelligence with scalable, cost-effective, long-term data retention.

 The SentinelOne Singularity Platform, and underlying Security Data Lake, is the industry’s first and only unified, M-21-31 data repository that fuses SentinelOne and 3rd Party security data for active threat hunting, deep-dive analytics, and autonomous response and enforcement all from a single unified console.
 The unified data repository is built to deliver performance at scale leveraging unique technologies that combine to dramatically reduce the time required for complex, large-scale investigative queries.
-With built-in, AI-driven analytics, the Security Data Lake empowers security analysts with powerful capabilities reducing the mean times to detect, identify, and respond to threats discovered and exposed in security log and event data.
+With built-in, AI-driven analytics, the Security Data Lake empowers security analysts with powerful capabilities, reducing the mean times to detect, identify, and respond to threats discovered and exposed in security log and event data.
 With scalable, cost-effective, long-term data retention and robust AI powered analytics, the SentinelOne Security DataLake is unmatched in delivering the capabilities needed for Agencies to reach EL3 maturity and M-21-31 compliance.

 SentinelOne | Security XDR Ecosystem